Improve Your Physique, Become Stronger, Change Your Life.

 Why the Olympic Lifts?

-They are a wonderful tool for increasing overall conditioning, and are a great addition to any training regimen.
+The Olympic Lifts are a wonderful tool for increasing overall conditioning, and are a great addition to any training regimen.

 At the age of 21, seemingly out of nowhere, a physical challenge manifested in my life.
 I went to bed a healthy young man, and I awoke the next morning to a wide rage of symptoms.
 It felt as if my body had collapsed and turned against itself overnight.
 I was so bewildered and confused.
 How and why did this happen??
 Everything hurt and I was extremely fatigued constantly.
 I would literally slide down the stairs and crawl up them on all 4's because it was easier than walking.
 As time went on, my weight dropped to 130 lbs, and later I discovered that I had a tapeworm.
 It seemed that bad became worse, and a cycle of unexplainable symptoms continued.
 I had a skin rash over a large part of my body, constant burning sensations in my leg muscles, and a stomach that could hardly process food.
 The most difficult, however, were the feelings I had of hopelessness and powerlessness.